PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 This User's Manual (also the project's readme) is one ***vital*** part of the PySimpleGUI programming environment.

 If you are a professional or skilled in how to develop software, then you understand the role of documentation in the world of technology development.
-You can skip this bit.... look for the bold "**GO TO HERE**" below.
+You can skip this bit... look for the bold "**GO TO HERE**" below.

 RTFM is not a new acronym.
 It stretches back to 1979, the dawn of the computer-era and in particular the microprocessor.
 The point is that this is not a new problem.
 It's a very old problem.